apache/nifi-site/src/pages/markdown/fds-release-guide.md

 1. Create the next version in JIRA, if it doesn't already exist, so work can continue towards that release.
 1. Create meaningful release notes for this version if not already created.
 [Enter them here][nifi-release-notes] on the NiFi wiki.
-1. Create a new branch off 'master' named after the JIRA ticket.
+1. Create a new branch off 'main' named after the JIRA ticket.
     ```bash
     $ git checkout -b NIFI-FDS-${JIRA_TICKET}-RC${RC} ${BRANCH}
     ```